 It was in Dayton, Ohio, in November of 1995 that the world community — led by the U.S. State Department — brought to the table the leaders of the three warring nations for weeks of conflict resolution.
 The Dayton Peace Accords is the name given to the written agreement that negotiated an end to the war.

-To mark this milestone, the Museum has launched an online version of this innovative exhibit.
+To mark the 25th anniversary of the Accords, the Museum has launched an online version of this innovative exhibit.
 You can now learn the story of the brutality of this war, and the struggle for peace, from your web browser: